codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps.md

 ## Using custom pipeline steps

-When you create a pipeline you will have access to two categories of steps
+When you create a pipeline, you will have access to two categories of steps

 * public steps that exist in the marketplace.
 * steps that you or your team have created (visible only to you)